Computing

 Implementation

-Classes will not always have a scheduled Computing lesson each week, but will be taught Computing alongside other curriculum subjects, where appropriate, as a discrete subject as well as within the topic of learning.
-All pupils from EYFS through to Year 6 will complete a discrete topic specifically on Internet Safety each Spring Term 1 to coincide with the National Internet Safety Day.
-However; online safety will be present in all topics of learning.
+Classes will not always have a weekly scheduled computing lesson each week, but will be taught computing alongside other curriculum subjects, where appropriate, as a discrete subject as well as within the topic of learning.

 Children will have individuals logins and will be able to save and store their work for reference and assessment.

-We want to ensure that Computing is embedded in our whole school curriculum and that opportunities for enhancing learning by using technology are always taken.
+We want to ensure that computing is embedded in our whole school curriculum and that opportunities for enhancing learning by using technology are always taken.
 For example, developing digital skills through Art.
+We also support Safer Internet Day and use as many opportunities as possible to teach Online safety through assemblies and across the curriculum, as well as in computing lessons.

 Impact